nihilok/assistants/README.md

 Contributions are welcome!
 If you have suggestions for improvements, please feel free to submit a pull request or open an issue.

 1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/YourFeature`).
+2. Commit your changes.
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.
+3. Open a pull request.

 ## License